in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - For example, in case of @Repository, Spring automatically wires in JDBC Exception translation features.

 By using a specific annotation, you are giving more information to the framework about your intentions.

+###  Spring - what is a dependency and what is not?

+Here's a quick video to get you going - https://www.youtube.com/watch?v=4VajgnSHwOw

 ### Q :  Can we use @Component annotation instead of @Service for Business Services?